 Brokerage firms that sold GPB failed to conduct appropriate due diligence and uncover red flags and conflicts of interest.
 Appropriate due diligence would have uncovered that GPB had insufficient revenue to pay the stated distributions and that the only reasonable explanation was that existing investors were being paid dividends from money raised from new investors.

 Any deviation from these due diligence requirements can form the basis of a cause of action for, among other things, breach of contract, breach of fiduciary duty and negligence.
 Failed due diligence may also cause the brokerage to make misrepresentations and omissions in connection with an offering.
-The Wolper Law Firm has extensive experience handling claims involving private placements and private equity investments.
-If you have lost money investing in these or similar securities, please contact the Wolper Law Firm for a free consultation and case evaluation.
+The Wolper Law Firm, P.A. has extensive experience handling claims involving private placements and private equity investments.
+If you have lost money investing in these or similar securities, please contact the Wolper Law Firm, P.A. for a free consultation and case evaluation.